Lord of the Mics: Lord of the Mics II

 LOTM II was released in 2006.
 Ratty and Jammer explained that it took two years since LOTM I for another LOTM was due to them both working on other things, such as Jammer's Are You Dumb?
 CD.
-Ratty also noted that grime had begun to commercialise, and that the rise of YouTube had a major effect on grime DVD's such as LOTM.
-The loss of vinyl and independent record stores also hampered the continuation of LOTM.It just wasn't about when we released LOTM 1, so it affected everything because people wanted everything for free.
+Ratty also noted that grime had begun to commercialise, and that the rise of YouTube had a major effect on grime DVDs such as LOTM.
+The loss of vinyl and independent record stores also hampered the continuation of LOTM.It just wasn't about when we released LOTM I, so it affected everything because people wanted everything for free.
 I didn't move with the times and there was no way of selling it digitally then.LOTM II featured a clash between then-upcoming MC Skepta and Birmingham-based MC Devilman.
 Skepta personally suggested a clash between him and Devilman due to how competitive it would be.
 The clash was one of the most pivotal moments of Skepta's career and helped propel his popularity.

-The other clashes included Bashy vs. Demon, Tinchy Stryder vs. Ears, Frisco vs. Double O, Craze 24 vs. Ill Millz, Big Narstie vs. Scorcher, Snakeyman vs. Al Blaze, Rage vs. Fuda Guy, South Side Soldiers vs YGC.
+The other clashes included Bashy vs Demon, Tinchy Stryder vs Ears, Frisco vs Double O, Craze 24 vs Ill Millz, Big Narstie vs Scorcher, Snakeyman vs Al Blaze, Rage vs Fuda Guy, South Side Soldiers vs YGC.

 Lord of the Mics III

 LOTM III was released in 2011.
 Jammer had wanted to do it a year earlier, but a lack of new, young talent or eager people wanting to participate postponed it.
 It was originally planned for OG Niki to clash with NoLay, and for P Money to clash with Ghetts, but neither clash ended up working out.
 Jammer credited LOTM III for boosting Kozzie's career.
 Both the LOTM III DVD and CD charted.

 Wiley was inspired by LOTM III to restart Eskimo Dance, a grime rave that was popular during the 2000s but had been discontinued.
 He held a new Eskimo Dance rave the following year which sold out tickets.

-The third edition of LOTM received some criticism for not holding up to previous LOTM's.
+The third edition of LOTM received some criticism for not holding up to previous LOTMs.

 Also in 2011, record label Absolute became responsible for publishing the Lord of the Mics compilation albums that are released alongside the clashes.

 LOTM III featured the following clashes: